the-t-in-rtf/unified-listing/front-end/api/docs/ul.md

     + offset (optional, string) ...
 The number of records to skip in the list of results.
 Used for pagination.
     + limit (optional, string) ...
 The number of records to return.
 Used for pagination.
     + versions (optional, boolean) ...
 Whether or not to display the full version history for this record (including any unpublished drafts).
 Defaults to "false".
+    + sources (optional, boolean) ...
+If this is set to true, combine all records according to their "unified" grouping.
+If ``source`` values are specified, only unified records associated with records from the given source(s) will be included in the resutls.
+Defaults to "false".

 + Response 200 (application/headers+json)
     + Headers